isage/Adrenaline/docs/src/02-Install.md

 4. Relaunch Adrenaline; this time, it will go into PSPemu mode.
 Follow the instructions on the screen.

 > [!TIP] Getting rid of the double launch bug
 > Adrenaline needs to launch twice every time you reboot your device.
-To get rid of such a limitation, simply write this line to `*KERNEL`:
+This is done automatically but that increases the boot time for Adrenaline.
 >
+> To get rid of such a limitation, simply write this line to `*KERNEL` section of you `ur0:/tai/config.txt` file:
+>
 > ```
 > *KERNEL
 > ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx
 > ```
 >
-> After that, Adrenaline will only need to be launched once.
+> After that, Adrenaline will only need to be launched once, improving the time to boot the [vPSP](./XX-Glossary.md) environment.

 ## Update
 ---